PinakeshCrafts/Bajaj_finserv_assesment_22BCE10507/README.md

 # BFHL REST API

-This project is a Node.js Express REST API for the VIT Full Stack Question Paper.
+This project is a Node.js Express REST API for the Bajaj Finserv VIT Full Stack Question Paper.

 ## Features
 - POST endpoint `/bfhl` that accepts an array and returns: